-Prior to agreeing to mediate, and throughout the process, the mediator should determine that:
+Prior to and throughout the mediation, the mediator should assess whether:

-1. mediation is an appropriate process for the parties;

-2. each party is able to participate effectively within the context of the mediation -process; and

-3. each party is willing to enter and participate in the process in good faith.
+- 1. mediation is an appropriate process for the parties; - 2. each party is able to participate effectively in the mediation; and - 3. each party is willing to enter and participate in the mediation in good faith.

-If in the judgment of the mediator the conditions specified in C.1. through C.3. are not met, the mediator shall not agree to mediate or, if the concerns arise after the process has begun, shall consider suspending or terminating the process.
+If in the judgment of the mediator the conditions specified in C.1. through C.3. are not met, the mediator shall not commence or continue the mediation.

-Comment: Section 8.01-576.
-5 of the Code of Virginia allows a court to refer any contested civil matter to a dispute resolution orientation session.
-"Orientation session" is defined in section 8.01-576.4 as a preliminary meeting during which the parties and the neutral assess the case and decide whether to continue with a dispute resolution proceeding or adjudication.
+Comment: Section 8.01-576.5 of the Code of Virginia allows a court to refer any contested civil matter to a dispute resolution orientation session.
+"Orientation session" is defined in Section 8.01-576.4 as a preliminary meeting during which the parties and the neutral assess the case and decide whether to continue with a dispute resolution proceeding or adjudication.
 A major goal of the orientation session is to educate the parties about dispute resolution processes available to them, such as mediation.

 The orientation session can also play an important role as an assessment tool.
-Assessment as to whether a case is appropriate for a dispute resolution process, like mediation, may involve, particularly in family cases, separate screening interviews with the clientsparties.
+Assessment as to whether a case is appropriate for a dispute resolution process, like mediation, may involve, particularly in family cases, separate screening interviews with the parties.
 Where appropriate, these interviews should include specific questions regarding violence and abuse (physical, emotional, and verbal abuse and/or threats), child abuse/neglect, drug and/or alcohol use, and balance of power.
-In cases where separate screening interviews have been conducted by an intake specialist or organization, such as a court program or community mediation center, such screening willmust meet the requirements of this section.
+In cases where separate screening interviews have been conducted by an intake specialist or organization, such as a court program or community mediation center, such screening must meet the requirements of this Section.
 This in no way relieves the mediator from continual assessment of appropriateness throughout the mediation process.
+See Section K.4.